André Durand

-André Durand (born 1947 in Ottawa, Ontario) is a Canadian painter working in the European Hermetic tradition.
-He is influenced by artists such as Rubens, Titian, Michelangelo and Velázquez.
+André Durand (born 1947 in Ottawa, Ontario - died November 16th, 2024 in Terracina, Lazio) was a Canadian painter working in the European Hermetic tradition.
+He was influenced by artists such as Rubens, Titian, Michelangelo and Velázquez.

-Although Durand is perhaps best known for his allegorical portraits, such as Princess Diana as Fortuna, he achieved international artistic acclaim for his official portraits of John Paul II (1983) and the 14th Dalai Lama (1982, 1983, 1989).
+Although Durand was perhaps best known for his allegorical portraits, such as Princess Diana as Fortuna, he achieved international artistic acclaim for his official portraits of John Paul II (1983) and the 14th Dalai Lama (1982, 1983, 1989).
 Durand's portrait of the Irish novelist Elizabeth Bowen (1972) is one of the most popular portraits in London's National Portrait Gallery.
 In 1970 Durand painted a series of pictures inspired by the dancers of the Royal Ballet.
-It is nevertheless Durand's extraordinary mythological narratives that demonstrate his profound understanding of the myths and rituals of both Classical and Christian traditions.
+It was nevertheless Durand's extraordinary mythological narratives that demonstrate his profound understanding of the myths and rituals of both Classical and Christian traditions.
 These are an ever-present undercurrent of his work.

 From May to October 2006, a major exhibition of paintings, Durand Wholly Pictures, was displayed in Sussex cathedrals and churches.
 This series of pictures, painted between 2000 and 2006, depicts Christian narratives set against the Sussex countryside.
-Durand recognizes that the need is greater today than ever before for artists to take up devotional subjects in painting.
-Durand paints his sacred subjects for the benefit of those who are not satisfied by postmodern fashions in this post secular era as much as for churchgoers.
+Durand recognized that the need is greater today than ever before for artists to take up devotional subjects in painting.
+Durand painted his sacred subjects for the benefit of those who are not satisfied by postmodern fashions in this post secular era as much as for churchgoers.

-The Coronation of the Virgin, Stopham Bridge, Pulborough, 2006.

 November 1, 2007, marked the 20th anniversary of the unveiling of Durand's Votive Offering, which was painted to launch and benefit the AIDS charity Crusaid in 1987.
 A unique on-line exhibition about Votive Offering, its sources, and Durand's allegorical pictures of Diana, Princess of Wales, is to be found in Durand Gallery Exhibitions.

 On November 29, 2007, a new picture, Daniel in the Lions' Den is to be unveiled.
 The picture, and the Idea Fine Art limited edition prints of the picture, each signed and numbered by the artist, is to be benefit Demelza Hospice Care for Children.